Karlslunde

 Karlslunde is a suburb 25 km (16 mi) south-west of central Copenhagen, Denmark.
 The suburb is a part of Greve municipality.
 Karlslunde is generally divided into Karlslunde Landsby and Karlslunde Strand split by Karlslunde Landevej (Taastrupvejen).
 The suburb is connected with the S-train network lines A and E.

-The city has quite a rich history, as the viking Svend-Grate fought a vital battle against the Vends in Karlslunde in the year of 1153.
-Karlslunde was also part of Tunestillingen which was a defensive line to protect Copenhagen against a possible attack from the germans under World War I. Mosede Fort (also in Karlslunde) is an old fort which was a key part of this defensive line.
+The city has a fairly rich history, since the Danish king Svend Grathe in 1153 fought an important battle against the Wends in Karlslunde, in which he defeated them.
+Karlslunde was also part of Tunestillingen which was a defensive line to protect Copenhagen against a possible attack from the Germans under World War I. Mosede Fort (also in Karlslunde) is an old fort which was a key part of this defensive line.
 Mosede Fort also has a very interesting interactive museum where you can learn more about Tunestillingen and the central role Karlslunde played in it.